cirosantilli/markdown-style-guide/README.md

 - GitHub breaks the original markdown standard and inserts line breaks at newline characters.
 Since GitHub is a major markdown player, it is better to be compatible with them.
 - diffs look better, since a change to a paragraph shows up as a single diff line.

+## Block elements

+### Line breaks

+Force a line break by ending a line with exactly two spaces.

 ### Headers